Industry · trend · 2026

 Where AI stands in Thai design work in 2026

 Generative AI is now used regularly by an estimated 72% of Thai graphic designers — overwhelmingly for ideation, reference-gathering, and early production stages, rather than for finished client work (ThaiGraph Tool Survey 2026, 312 respondents).
 The three most-used tools are ChatGPT (text, briefing, and editing), Midjourney v7 (image ideation and moodboards), and Adobe Firefly 3 (integrated production work inside Photoshop and Illustrator).
 Adoption skews young and urban: among designers under 35 in Bangkok the figure is 84%; among designers over 45 in regional cities it is 39%.
-The single largest market shift is not inside the designer’s toolkit but outside it — Canva Pro subscriptions in Thailand grew 41% year-over-year in 2025, the fastest-growing design tool category in the country (Canva, 2025).
+The single largest market shift is not inside the designer’s toolkit but outside it — it is the arrival of competent DIY design tools in the hands of the client, which shows up in this survey as client loss rather than as a tool-adoption number.

-This report covers tool adoption, what designers actually use AI for, the Canva compression at the small-business end of the market, the Thai heritage-client response, and the regulatory framework that emerged in March 2026.
+This report covers tool adoption, what designers actually use AI for, the Canva compression at the small-business end of the market, the Thai heritage-client response, and the voluntary governance framework Thai studios now work under.

 Adoption rates by tool and cohort